threefoldtech/tfchain/docs/misc/creating_validator.md

 You now should have 3 accounts.

-Note: Both `VALIDATOR_ACCOUNT` and `VALIDATOR_NODE_ACCOUNT` need atleast 0.1 TFT in order to make a validator object.
+Note: Both `VALIDATOR_ACCOUNT` and `VALIDATOR_NODE_ACCOUNT` need at least 0.1 TFT in order to make a validator object.

 > Bonding an account is optional, you can skip this step and continue to the next step.